kerekesroland/imdb/README.md

 &nbsp;

 <p class="projectDescription">
-<b>The project itself is about a webb application that can be used to find movies to your liking!</b>
+<b>The project itself is about a web application that can be used to find movies to your liking!</b>
 </p>

 Here's what it can do: